 - 20 percent for those making 12,500,000 KHR (approx. $3,125) or more each month.

 Non-residents get taxed a flat 20 percent.

 For income from personal services, the tax rate is 15 percent.

 For other, non-salary income the tax rate is usually 20 percent, but higher for certain things such a mineral exploitation.

 The obligation for tax withholding rests with the employer, not the employee.
 Cambodia is in the process of adding new taxation mechanisms for those with online businesses or who are self-employed.

 PricewaterhouseCoopers has a good, free guide to taxes in Cambodia.

-Cambodia’s General Department on Taxation has an English-language site with all of the regulations and FAQs.
+Cambodia’s General Department on Taxation has an set of English-language tax guides with all of the regulations.